Email Usage Statistics 2022

 You can always go back to the original approach – it can’t hurt to try.

 According to statistics, just 8.5% of emails get a response.
 There is no surprise here, considering how generic some emails are.

 The good news is that there are a number of things that you can do to mitigate the chances of this, including:

 - Send a follow up email because this practice can double your response rate.

 - Try to use a long subject line, because emails that have long subject lines have a high response rate that is as much as 24%.

 - Make sure that you personalize your subject line and email body.
 Personalized subject lines can increase the response rate by 30%.
 Additionally, if you personalize the body of your email, this can increase the response rate by 32%.
 Put these two things together, and you can significantly improve the performance of your outreach campaign.

 - Ensure that you are including links to your social media profiles and your signature that is below your email itself.
 If you include a link to your Twitter profile, this can improve your response rate by 8%; an Instagram link can increase the response rate by 23%.

 - Make the most of email outreach software.
 Software like this can help you take control of your outreach process, so that you can automate and scale your outreach, and avoid making small, somewhat minor, mistakes like using the wrong name or including the wrong website link.

-It will help you determine which email marketing practices are best for your brand and therefore ensure the long-term success of your campaigns.
+These email usage statistics for 2022 will help you determine which email marketing practices are best for your brand and therefore ensure the long-term success of your campaigns.